 - Customers may already disable Basic Authentication for their Microsoft 365 tenants themselves

-Even if you are a customer of Microsoft 365 or Google G Suite and have yet to be affected by the disabling of Basic Authentication, you should get to grips with the topic of Modern Authentication right now!
+Even if you are a customer of Microsoft 365 or Google Workspace and have yet to be affected by the disabling of Basic Authentication, you should get to grips with the topic of Modern Authentication right now!
 Modern Authentication is not only much more secure than Basic Authentication: it may also offer a much better user experience.
 But let’s start with the basics.

 What Is Basic Authentication Actually?